GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: Abstract

 \section{Abstract}

-Because of the limitations of autonomous driving technologies, teleoperation is widely used in dangerous environments such as military operations.
-However, the teleoperated driving performance depends considerably on the driver's skill level.
-Moreover, unskilled drivers need extensive training time for teleoperations in unusual and harsh environments.
-To address this problem, we propose a novel denoising-based driver assistance method, namely GoonDAE, for real-time teleoperated off-road driving.
-The unskilled driver control input is assumed to be the same as the skilled driver control input but with noise.
-We designed a skip-connected long short-term memory (LSTM)-based denoising autoencoder (DAE) model to assist the unskilled driver control input by denoising.
-The proposed GoonDAE was trained with skilled driver control input and sensor data collected from our simulated off-road driving environment.
-To evaluate GoonDAE, we conducted an experiment with unskilled drivers in the simulated environment.
-The results revealed that the proposed system considerably enhanced driving performance in terms of driving stability.
+Due to the limitations of autonomous driving technology, teleoperation is used extensively in hazardous environments such as military operations.
+However, the performance of teleoperated driving is primarily influenced by the driver's skill level.
+In other words, unskilled drivers need extensive training for teleoperation in harsh and unusual environments, such as off-road.
+In this letter, we propose GoonDAE, a novel denoising-based real-time driver assistance method that enables stable teleoperated off-road driving.
+We introduce a denoising autoencoder (DAE) based on a skip-connected long short-term memory (LSTM) to assist the unskilled driver control input through denoising.
+In this approach, it is assumed that the control input of an unskilled driver is equivalent to that of a skilled driver with noise.
+We train GoonDAE using the skilled driver control inputs and sensor data collected from our simulated off-road driving environment.
+Our experiments in the simulated off-road environment show that GoonDAE significantly improves the driving stability of unskilled drivers.